AED Compliance Management Software: A Complete Guide

 The timeline can vary depending on the size of your program, but the goal is always to get you fully operational as soon as possible.
 With a full-service AED program management partner, much of this initial setup is handled for you.
 They’ll ensure every device is registered correctly and that your dashboard is configured to provide clear, at-a-glance readiness status from day one.

-Getting Your Team Onboard
+How to Get Your Team Onboard and Trained

 Your AED program is only as strong as the people behind it.
 Bringing your team into the fold is a critical step.
 This involves assigning roles and responsibilities for routine inspections and ensuring everyone knows how to use the software to log their checks.
 The best platforms are intuitive, making it easy for team members to follow prompts and report on an AED’s status without extensive training.